oraluben/diab/ml/Readme.md

 #### Import manually

-Copy the files from the `Documents` directory inside the device memory to the 'data' directory.
+Copy the files from the `Documents/diab` directory inside the device memory to the 'data' directory.

 #### Setup the tests

-Fill the `data/test_*.csv` files with data with desired results (pick some from the train files).
+Fill the `data/test_*.csv` files are automatically filled with known-good results, but it's recommended to check and eventually fine tune them.

 ## Train the model and get the results